NBizzell/time-lapse-crystals/Lesson-1/worksheet1.md

 1. Once your Raspberry Pi has completed the boot process, a login prompt will appear.
 The default login for Raspbian is username `pi` with the password `raspberry`.
 Note you will not see any writing appear when you type the password.
 This is a security feature in Linux.
 1. After you have successfully logged in, you will see the command line prompt `pi@raspberrypi~$`.
-1. Shut down the Raspberry Pi by typeing 'sudo halt'.
+1. Shut down the Raspberry Pi by typing 'sudo halt'.
 1. Once the Raspberry Pi has shut down completely, remove the power lead

 ## Camera Set Up